 100 most expensive houses in Stradsett

-In the charming area of Stradsett, part of King's Lynn and West Norfolk, the real estate market has seen a variety of transactions over the years.
-The most expensive house sold for an impressive £830,000 in 2008, while the least expensive came in at £125,000.
-Since 2001, there have been 15 sales in total, with the latest occurring in 2017.
-Notably, 11 of these houses share the same street: Downham Road, Fincham Road, and Lynn Road.
+Stradsett, nestled within King's Lynn and West Norfolk, has seen a variety of property sales over the years.
+The most expensive house sold here fetched a remarkable £830,000 in 2008, while the least expensive was priced at £125,000.
+Since 2001, there have been 15 sales, with the latest occurring in 2017.
+Notably, 11 of these homes are located on the same street: Downham Road, Fincham Road, and Lynn Road.

 Sold in October 2008